- Advanced Studio – Portfolio (Module/Course/Examination)

 Then get in touch with us.
 We look forward to working with you!

-- Independent Study: your own project (UD&SD, 3 ECTS) (Module/Examination)
+- Independent Study: your own project (UD&SD, 3 ECTS) (Module/Course/Examination)

 - This optional module allows for various kinds of research studies.
 It is closely connected to the five units of the Liechtenstein School of Architecture and is usually part of ongoing research projects.
 The supervision consists of directing the students towards clear results within a given field of research.
 The individual study is reviewed within the respective unit.